leap-stc/ml4esm-workshop/index.md

 <div class="speaker-img"><div style="background-image: url('photos/NilsThuerey.jpg')"></div></div>

-<p><a href="https://ge.in.tum.de/about/n-thuerey/">Nils Thuerey (he/him)</a> is an associate computer science
+<p><a href="https://ge.in.tum.de/about/n-thuerey/">Nils Thuerey (he/him)</a> is an associate professor at the
-professor at the Technical University of Munich (TUM) where he leads a research group working on deep learning methods for physical simulations, with an emphasis on fluid flow problems.</p>
+computer science department of the Technical University of Munich (TUM) where he leads a research group working on deep learning methods for physical simulations, with an emphasis on fluid flow prob- lems.
+He has co-authored a freely available, Jupyter based textbook on physics-based deep learning, and his group has pioneered novel methods for improving the stability, rollout, and physical consistency of neural network-based PDE solvers.
+He is especially interested in solvers that employ traditional numerics alongside learned components, and, more recently, in leveraging diffusion modelling for improved neural simulations. </p>
 </div>

 <div class="speaker">